goosinator868/Math-Project/MathProject/MathProject/readme.txt

 4. ---------------How to Input Data------------------

+	-When navigating the menus of the program, the user need only enter one of the numbers shown to select that option.

 	-When prompted for a file, the user must place the file containing the Matrix into the same folder as the Driver.class file, so that it may be found by the program.
 Then its full name must be input, i.e. "a.dat" "MatrixA.txt" "file.extension"